H1KHC/FrameWindow/README.md

 This library works in C++, so it is much easier to implement a widget than in C.

-By implementing a class as a fwLeafWidget
+By implementing a class as a window class, you need to inherit it from fwLeafWidget

 A simple window class is like this: